 Interestingly, each koala’s hand print is unique, just like our fingerprints.

 What’s that smell?

 A male koala is easily distinguished by a brown mark on his chest.
 The brown mark is his scent gland which he rubs against the base of the trees in his territory as well as rubbing it on the trunk as he climbs.
 In doing this he marks out his territory and attracts females.

 Male koalas are larger than females.
 An adult male koala weighs between seven and 14 kilograms whilst females usually weigh between six and 11 kilograms.

 Research suggests that due to the hormone testosterone, male koalas (like most mammalian males) generally have a shorter lifespan than female koalas.

 The normal life expectancy of a wild koala is eight to 10 years whilst captive koalas commonly live 12 to 15 years.

 Older koalas, like older people, require extra attention.
 Our golden oldies are given eucalyptus branches with the most leaf tip (softer, juicier young leaves) to ensure that they have no problems eating, and they are checked more often by our veterinary staff.

 The amazing Sarah

 Sarah was a very special koala that lived at Lone Pine until 2001.
-Reaching the ripe old age of 23, Sarah made it into the Guinness Book of Records for being the world’s longest lived koala.
+Reaching the ripe old age of 23, Sarah made it into the Guinness Book of Records for being the world’s oldest captive koala.